-Manchester then faced the Kingston Kestrels home and away and saw the Hull-based side beating the Mayhem on both occasions, which helped set-up a third successive game against each other, but this time it came in the form of a Semi-Final meeting in the end of season play-offs in Hull.
+Manchester then faced the Kingston Kestrels home and away and saw the Hull-based side beating the Mayhem on both occasions and set up a third-successive game against each other, but this time it came in the Semi-Finals at playoffs weekend in Hull.

-Manchester produced a stunning weekend to scoop the Play-off trophy, as they didn’t only just beat the previously undefeated league champions the Kingston Kestrels 3-2 on their home patch, but they followed it up the next day, as they beat the Cardiff Huskies by an Incredible ‘Hawaii’ scoreline of 5-0 to see the side that nearly didn’t happen, crowned the new Play-off champions of 2017 in the Manchester Mayhem Para Ice Hockey Club.
+Manchester produced a stunning weekend to scoop the Play-off trophy, as they didn’t only just beat the previously undefeated league champions in Kingston 3-2 on their home patch, but they followed it up the next day against Cardiff with a 5-0 shutout.
+It capped an incredible ending to the season for a side that really, shouldn’t have been playing and now were crowned play-off champions for 2017.

 The last word belongs to the Head Coach of the Manchester Mayhem Pete Hagan, as he rounds up the 2017 season as a whole: